-Section 1.
-Chapter 463 of NRS is hereby amended by adding thereto a new section to read as follows:

-- 1. The Chair of the Board may, in the sole and absolute discretion of the Chair, administratively approve the spouse, next of kin, personal representative, guardian or heir of a holder of a license issued by the Commission who is deceased or has been judicially declared to be disabled to temporarily engage in any of the activities set forth in subsection 1 of NRS 463.160, subsection 1 of NRS 463.162 or subsection 1 of NRS 463.650 or receive proceeds therefrom without procuring a state gaming license. - 2.
-The Chair of the Board may condition or limit an administrative approval issued pursuant to subsection 1 in any manner the Chair deems necessary and appropriate. - 3.
-A person who is administratively approved by the Chair of the Board to temporarily engage in any of the activities set forth in subsection 1 of NRS 463.160, subsection 1 of NRS 463.162 or subsection 1 of NRS 463.650 or receive proceeds therefrom without procuring a state gaming license: - (a) Shall comply with the provisions of chapter 463 of NRS and all regulations adopted thereunder; and - (b) Is subject to disciplinary action for any violation of those provisions as set forth in NRS 463.310 to 463.318, inclusive.
+- Section 1.
+Chapter 463 of NRS is hereby amended by adding thereto a new section to read as follows: - 1.
+The [Commission may adopt regulations authorizing the] Chair of the Board [to] may, in the sole and absolute discretion of the Chair, administratively approve the spouse, next of kin, personal representative, guardian or heir of a flicenseel holder of a license issued by the Commission who is deceased or has been judicially declared to be disabled to temporarily engage in any of the activities set forth in subsection 1 of NRS 463.160, subsection 1 of NRS 463.162 or subsection 1 of NRS 463.650 [for which a state gaming license is required] or receive proceeds therefrom without procuring a state gaming license. - An administrative approval issued by the Chair of the Board pursuant to subsection 1 must be limited to such time as the Chair determines is reasonably necessary to settle the estate of a licensee who is deceased or to dispose of the assets of a licensee who has been judicially declared to be disabled.
+The Chair may extend such an amount of time if he or she determines an extension is necessary and appropriate. - = 3.1 The Chair of the Board may condition or limit an administrative approval issued pursuant to subsection 1 in any manner the Chair deems necessary and appropriate. - [4.]
+3. A person who is administratively approved by the Chair of the Board to temporarily engage in any of the activities set forth in subsection 1 of NRS 463.160, subsection 1 of NRS 463.162 or subsection 1 of NRS 463.650 [for which a state gaming license is required or receive proceeds therefrom without procuring a state gaming license : [is subject to:] - (a) [The same requirements as a person who engages in such activities and has procured a state gaming license; Shall comply with the provisions of chapter 463 of NRS and all regulations adopted thereunder; and - (b) [Disciplinary] Is subject to disciplinary action for any violation of those [requirements] provisions as set forth in NRS 463.310 to 463.318, inclusive. - NRS 463.0157 is hereby amended to read as follows:

-Sec.
-1.5.
-NRS 463.0157 is hereby amended to read as follows: 463.0157 1.
-"Gaming employee" means any [person connected directly with] employee, temporary employee or other representative of an operator of a slot route, the operator of a parimutuel system, the operator of an inter-casino linked system or a manufacturer, distributor or disseminator, or [with the operation of] a gaming establishment licensed to conduct any game, 16 or more slot machines, a race book, sports pool or pari-mutuel wagering, whose job duties pertain to the operation, control or outcome of any gambling game or the access, transport or review of any gaming revenue, including [:], without limitation:

-- (a) Accounting or internal auditing personnel who are directly involved in any recordkeeping or the examination of records associated with revenue from gaming; - (b) [Boxpersons;] Table games personnel; - (c) [Cashiers;] Cage and counting room personnel; - (d) [Change] Slot personnel; - (e) [Counting room] Keno personnel; - (f) [Dealers;] Race book and sports pool personnel;
+1. "Gaming employee" means any [person connected directly 463.0157 with employee, temporary employee or other representative of an operator of a slot route, the operator of a pari-mutuel system, the operator of an inter-casino linked system or a manufacturer, distributor or disseminator, or [with the operation a gaming establishment licensed to conduct any game, 16 or more slot machines, a race book, sports pool or pari-mutuel wagering, whose job duties pertain to the operation, control or outcome of any gambling game or the access, transport or review of any gaming revenue, including [+], without limitation: - (a) Accounting or internal auditing personnel who are directly involved in any recordkeeping or the examination of records associated with revenue from gaming; - (b) [Boxpersons;] Table games personnel; - (c) [Cashiers:] Cage and counting room personnel; - (d) [Change] Slot personnel; - (e) [Counting room] Keno personnel; - (f) [Dealers;] Race book and sports pool personnel; - (g) Employees of a person required by NRS 464.010 to be licensed to operate an off-track pari-mutuel system; - (h) Employees of a person required by NRS 463.430 to be licensed to disseminate information concerning racing and employees of an affiliate of such a person involved in assisting the person in carrying out the duties of the person in this State;